I think everyone can agree that humidity makes US miserable. Heat is bad enough by itself, but humidity makes everything that much more miserable.

 “The reality is that stainless steel does rust.
 The word “stain-less” does not imply free from stain or “stain-impossible”.
 It simply means that the alloy stains less.”

-Any metal can rust or corrode, given the right circumstances.
+Given the right set of circumstances, any metal can rust or corrode – even in your garage.
 It’s important to keep moisture and humidity under control if we want to make our tools last as long as possible.

 Humidity is bad for electronics